Who is a motor trade policy suitable for?

 Public Liability

-What else can a policy cover?
+What else can a motor trade insurance policy cover?

 Material damage